ldstein/webpack-sourcemap-test/readme.md

 ### Conclusion

-Sourcemaps be generated as UTF-8 with BOM maybe?
+Is is possible sourcemaps should be exported by Webpack as UTF-8 with BOM?